-This week I had the joy of working hand in glove with one of my son’s in the garden.
-Our main task was to mulch the garden in preparation for the hot dry summer ahead.
-It was wonderful to spend time gardening closely with someone else and even more special when it is family and you work so well together.
+This week, I enjoyed working in the garden, hand in glove with one of my son’s.
+Our main task was to mulch the garden in preparation for the hot, dry summer ahead.
+It was wonderful to spend time gardening closely with someone else and even more special when it is family, and you work so well together.
 Gardening for me has been, up until now, a solitary experience, so sometimes my tasks seem to take forever to accomplish.
 We spent three days in the garden and achieved a great deal in a short time.
-The roses are now mulched with wet layers of newspaper to fight the growth of weeds and a thick layer of compost spread over the top to hopefully help retain the much needed moisture.
+The roses are now mulched with wet layers of newspaper to fight the growth of weeds and a thick layer of compost spread over the top to help retain the much-needed moisture.

 Five Good Reasons to Mulch the Garden

-1.Water conservation is the main reason we mulch garden beds so the top soil does not dry out too fast.
-When we water the moisture stays within the soil longer.
+1.Water conservation is the main reason we mulch garden beds so the top soil does not dry out too fast, and moisture stays within the soil longer.

 4.Organic mulches will add more nutrients to the soil.

-5.To reduce runoff which is especially helpful at the moment in our current drought conditions.
-A lot of topsoil has become hydrophobic and the mulch will help keep the soil from moving and the retain the moisture in the right place.
+5.Mulch will reduce runoff in drought conditions.
+Topsoil will become hydrophobic and the mulch will keep the soil from moving and the retain the moisture in the right place.

 You have the choice to use either organic mulches or inorganic.
 My preference is to always use organic substances so that they break down into the soil.
 Substances such as leaves, straw, sugarcane, grass clippings, compost, wood chips, pine needles, paper, cardboard, coir, bark and sawdust.
 Inorganic mulches are black plastic, pebbles and gravel or landscape weed mats and the like.
-All the above mulches will help prevent weeds and sometimes under certain conditions an inorganic weed mat, pebbles and gravel may be the right choice to for paths, garden beds and driveways to give a smooth surface and to combat weeds even though they do not break down into the soil.
+All the above mulches will help prevent weeds and under certain conditions also inorganic weed mats, pebbles and gravel may be the right choice to for paths, garden beds and driveways.
+These will give a smooth surface and to combat weeds even though they do not break down into the soil.

 On top of being able to tick off mulching from my task list, we were also able to start a long dreamt of path that was to run along the edge of the garden and verandah.
 It was fantastic to have help in getting this underway.
 The path was stripped bare, down to the hard clay, weeded and scraped even and smooth in a matter of hours.
 We have chosen the gravel/rocks that are to be pressed into the path and all going well I can complete the final stage of the path next week.